 If you want to be successful, you will have to learn about each job.

-This does not mean that you have to learn every job before you start your business.
+This does not mean you must learn every job before starting your business.

-But you will need to devote time each week to learn about art marketing.
+But you must devote time each week to learning about art marketing.

-There are so many great resources out there for you to learn everything you need to know about operating a successful business.
+There are so many great resources for you to learn everything you need to know about operating a successful business.

 Related Resources: